JRF63/0-1-Knapsack-using-CUDA/README.md

 This solver saves VRAM in two ways:
 - Only keeping track of the previous and current solution slices (the minimum) instead of the whole CAPACITY * NUM_ITEMS matrix
-- Using a byte string for the backtracking matrix
+- Using a bitset for the backtracking matrix

 ## Building